AlexAndradeNet/appium-java-android-real-device/docs/CONTRIBUTE-java.md

 - Commit Messages:
     - Include a SonarQube Quality Gate screenshot in the PR description.
-    - Add a screenshot of the test if the pipeline can't run them.
+    - Add a screenshot of the tests if the pipeline can't run them.
 - Commit Validation: Review each commit individually, rather than focusing solely on file-level changes.
 - Code Clarity: